top of page

 Plan 1 Loop per Session (list included gameplay elements).

-Plan specific Gameplay Chunks in Loops for 1-2 Sessions.
+Plan specific Gameplay Elements in Loops for 1-2 Sessions.

 After a Session, take notes on how things went and how future plans might need to be adjusted.